modxorg/Docs/en/extras/migx/migx.tutorials/use-resource-specific-media-source-and-multifile-uploader.md

 _old_uri: "revo/migx/migx.tutorials/migx.use-resource-specific-media-source-and-multifile-uploader"
 ---

-# Using resource-specific mediasource and multifile-uploader with MIGX (Old Version)

 ## Use resource-specific media source and multifile-uploader

  In this Tutorial we will learn how we can have a dynamic media source, with its own auto-created file-folder for each resource.